 Should I wear my Oura Ring all day?

 While not a requirement, Oura’s algorithms expect constant wear.
-For the most accurate scores and insight they recommend wearing the ring as much as possible.
+For the most accurate scores and insight, Oura recommends wearing the ring as much as possible.

 Does the Oura Ring measure blood pressure?

 No. The Oura ring measures many biometrics but not blood pressure.
-However, it does measure Heart Rate Variability (HRV) and research shows a strong correlation with blood pressure.
+However, it does measure Heart Rate Variability (HRV) and research shows a strong correlation between heart rate and blood pressure.

 Which finger is best for Oura Ring?

-A surprising study found that using the Oura ring on the index finger and ring finger are often less accurate than others.
+A surprising study found that using the Oura Ring on the index finger and ring finger are often less accurate than others.
 But wear your Oura on whichever finger it fits best on.
 Not necessarily the ring nor index fingers.

 Is the Oura Ring waterproof?

 The Oura ring is water-resistant (up to up to 328 feet), but not fully waterproof.
+It can easily handle showers, baths, rain, and swimming.
 Unless you’re scuba diving you shouldn’t run into any issues.
-It can handle showers, baths, rain, and swimming no problem.

 Can you lift weights with Oura Ring?

 In theory, yes.
 But it depends on the type of workout.
 I recommend against lifting weights, rocks, or sharp objects while wearing the ring.
-Barbells are the worst, followed by dumbbells, and then kettlebells.
-Like other jewelry, hard surfaces can scratch the ring.
+Barbells scratch the Oura Ring worst, followed by dumbbells, and then kettlebells.

 Is the Oura Ring Worth It in 2021?

-I’ve used my Oura for two plus years and don’t plan on stopping.
+I’ve used my Oura for over three years and don’t plan on stopping.